dmwm/DAS/doc/sphinx/das_server.rst

 --------------------

-There is nice way to get a snapshot of current activity of DAS server by sending SIGQUIT signal to DAS server, e.g.  upon the following command `kill -3 <PID>` you'll get the following output in DAS log
+There is nice way to get a snapshot of current activity of DAS server by sending SIGUSR1 signal to DAS server, e.g. upon executing `kill -SIGUSR1 <PID>` command you'll get the following output in DAS log

 .. doctest::